-Want to Grow Your Business Through Performance-Based User Acquisition?
-Let's Get In Touch!
+Want to Grow Your Business Through Pull Marketing?
+Contact Us Now!

 If the price is a factor that is turning you away from PPL, think twice!
 Although PPC is cheaper, PPL works within a certain budget, which makes your acquisition cost more predictable.
-Generally, you are paying for results, rather than clicks that have a lesser chance of converting into actual leads.
+Generally, you are paying for results, leads that have higher potential to be converted into actual sales.
 To minimize budget, you might have to set certain predetermined criteria on the leads delivered, such as the type of industry etc.

 We believe that PPL is suitable for companies that either has trouble generating enough leads or are in a targeted industry such as B2B markets.
 Some examples, but not limited to, include marketing agencies, financial services, professional services, real estate and education services companies.
 Do take note that PPL is best for companies who know what type of potential consumers you are looking at!

 Which Is Better - PPC or PPL?